What is Google Sheets Integration?

 Tips and Troubleshooting

 If, for some reason, a result wasn't sent to your Google Sheet, or your form wasn't integrated yet when the result was collected, you can resubmit it to Google Drive on your form's "Results" page, by editing and saving the result.
+If needed, the result's status can be manually changed to "complete" by clicking its status icon.

 Google has a limit of 50 authorization tokens per Google account per app.
 If you integrate your Google account with more than 50 Formsite forms and exceed this limit, they may start revoking older tokens and cause the integrations for those forms to fail.
 If you need to integrate with more than 50 forms, you can work around this by copying the value of the "Token" setting from a working form into an older form so they share the same token and reduce the total number of tokens you're using.
 Google also suggests using multiple Google accounts to decrease the number of integrations in a single account.